 Looking at the orchids of the Amazon is a visual treat, but if you really want to enrich your experience you might want to know a little bit about what you’re seeing.
 Orchids are not just pretty faces, they are some of the coolest flowers in the world.
 Don’t believe me?
 Here are some fun facts about orchids that are bound to pique your interest in these fabulous flowers.

-There are some species of orchid that can live up to 100 years!
+There are some species of orchids that can live up to 100 years!
 That means that there are orchids out there that will outlive most of us.
 Remind yourself of this next time you buy an orchid and it dies after a few weeks.

 In fact, all orchids adapt to their climate.
 The orchids in the Amazon Rainforest have specially adapted so they have thin, long leaves that absorb all the moisture they need.
 Meanwhile, orchids in dry regions have thick leaves covered in wax, which helps them maintain the little moisture they manage to get.
-Orchids can also grow in the ground, under the ground or attached to the sides of trees, depending on what will help them survive best.
+Orchids can also grow in the ground, under the ground, or attached to the sides of trees, depending on what will help them survive best.

 Parasitic is not a word that is usually associated with something as beautiful and delicate as a flower, but some orchids are parasites.
-They are unable to produce their own sugar by way of photosynthesis like other plants and therefore have to rely on taking it from fungus that grows in its roots.
+They are unable to produce their own sugar by way of photosynthesis like other plants and therefore have to rely on taking it from a fungus that grows in its roots.

-To put orchids into an every day context, it might be of interest to know that the vanilla pod comes from a species of orchid.
+To put orchids into an everyday context, it might be of interest to know that the vanilla pod comes from a species of orchid.
 This means you probably have the product of an orchid somewhere in your house this very moment.